zach2good/Coro-Roro/PERFORMANCE_PLAN.md

 **Important Design Decision:** To achieve the required performance targets, we are willing to break the original encapsulation rule that kept Task and coroutine implementation completely separate from the scheduler.
 The handle-based optimizations require tight coupling between coroutines and scheduler for optimal performance.

 **Scheduler Reference Strategy:** We will avoid global, static, or thread_local scheduler references.
 Instead, the scheduler reference will be automatically propagated through the coroutine promise system.
-The parent coroutine's scheduler reference is automatically inherited by child coroutines, making it invisible to client code while maintaining clean dependency injection.
+The scheduler reference is set up during initial task scheduling and then automatically inherited by child coroutines through the promise system, making it completely invisible to client code while maintaining clean dependency injection.

 **Task Execution Dependency:** Tasks (coroutines) will require a scheduler to function - they cannot be executed standalone.
 This is an acceptable tradeoff for the performance benefits of handle-based optimizations and automatic scheduler reference propagation.